1. Introduction to solar radiation

 Tm = Ta + G/(U0+U1W)

 Here, Ta is the air temperature and W is the wind speed.
-The coefficients U0 and U1 used in PVGIS have been taken from the paper of (Koehl et al, 2011).
+The table below shows the coefficients U0 and U1 used in PVGIS.
+The values for free standing modules are based on those reported by Koehl et al, 2011.

 The overall change in PV output due to all the effects described above are shown in the next figure and can also be found in Huld &Gracia Amillo, 2015.

 All the calculations described above will in the end give the PV power that can be delivered at the connectors of the module (or array).
 But before the power arrives at the grid it must be transformed into AC current by the inverter, which causes another loss.
 There are also losses in cables and because the modules are not all exactly the same power.
 At the moment we do not have enough information to calculate all these effects, so the loss can be input by the user.